asmitbm/contributors-guide/TO-DO.md

   * Why to contribute page:
     * Motivation - why you should contribute
     * Why other contribute
-    * Examples of contribution
       * (idea) talk about GSoC and GSoD as an idea for the future that the newcomers could join

   * How to contribute page:
       * Step by step on how to contribute: